Skip to Content

 Sewing a Hem on Stretchy Fleece Pants

-1. Fold the edge up 1-2 inches, press, and repeat for a double fold.
+1. Fold the edge 1-2 inches, creating a double-fold hem for extra durability.

-3. Use a stretch stitch on your sewing machine for flexibility.
+3. Select a stretch stitch on your machine to preserve elasticity.

 Tips for Hemming Stretchy Fleece Without Losing Elasticity

-• Use a stretch stitch—it’s like giving your hem a little yoga flexibility.
+• Use a stretch stitch to give your hem ultimate flexibility

-• Pick an elastic that bends beautifully with stretchy fabrics.
+• Choose an elastic thread that moves with the fabric

 Finishing Fleece Edges and Seams